LucDachary/akeneo-secret-santa/README.md

 The project uses the [Django REST framework](https://www.django-rest-framework.org) (DRF) toolkit on top of Django, and a __PostGreSQL__ database.

 The database schema is very simple.
 It's designed to store __valid draws__ only.
-Below is this related class diagram.
+Below is the related class diagram.
 ```mermaid
 ---